-IMPORTANT: Definition of equal: Two directories are considered equal by rmlint if they contain the exact same data, no matter how are the files contaning the data are named.
-Imagine that rmlint creates a long, sorted stream out of the data found in the directory and compares this in a magic way.
-This means that the layout of the directory is not considered to be important by rmlint.
+IMPORTANT: Definition of equal: Two directories are considered equal by rmlint if they contain the exact same data, no matter how the files containing the data are named.
+Imagine that rmlint creates a long, sorted stream out of the data found in the directory and compares this in a magic way to another directory.
+This means that the layout of the directory is not considered to be important by default.
+Also empty files will not count as content.
 This might be surprising to some users, but remember that rmlint generally cares only about content, not about any other metadata or layout.
+If you want to only find trees with the same hierarchy you should use --honour-dir-layout / -j.

 Output is deferred until all duplicates were found.
-Duplicate directories are printed first, followed by any remaining duplicate files.
+Duplicate directories are printed first, followed by any remaining duplicate files that are isolated or inside of any original directories.